rickdat/DataDay-Workshop/README.md

 ### Step Two: Collect and send log data
 - Open this Github repo on GitPod and open the "2_logs_shipper.py" file.
 - Replace the "service_url" and "token" values by your streaming tenant values.
 You can get your "service_url" from the "Connect" tab of your streaming tenant.
 It appears as "Broker Service URL" in the connect tab.
 - Click on "Namespace and Topics" and copy the "Full Name" of your "events-topic".
-Paste it into your "2_logs_shipper" script for the "topic" value.
+Paste it into your "2_logs_shipper" script in the "topic" value.
 - Execute the "2_logs_shipper.py" file.

 ### Step Three: Analyze and visualize data.
-- Create an account at Grafana and click on "Settings" on the bottom left corner.
+- Create an account at Grafana and click on "Configuration" on the bottom left corner.
 Click on "Plugins", search for "Astra" and install the plugin.
 - Go back to your Grafana dashboard and click on "Integrations and Connections".
 Look for the "Astra" datasource and click "Create a AstraDB data source".
-- Enter the URI from your connect tab by replacing the ClusterID and AstraDBRegion. "${ASTRA_DB_ID}-${ASTRA_DB_REGION}.apps.astra.datastax.com:443".
+- Go to your Astra Database, click the Connect tab, and copy the ClusterID and AstraDBRegion "ASTRA_DB_ID", "ASTRA_DB_REGION" then enter them in this format to create a URI. <ASTRA_DB_ID>-<ASTRA_DB_REGION>.apps.astra.datastax.com:443.
 Enter the Astra Database token copied before.
 - Import the "Logs Dashboard" and "Events Dashboard".
 Observe the data in the logs dashboard.
 - Open the "3_data_analyzer.py" script and enter your "ASTRA_DB_ID" and "ASTRA_DB_APPLICATION_TOKEN".
 - Execute the "3_data_analyzer.py" script